tnelson2016/art-api-exam-nolist/test-instructions.md

   > Hint:  https://apidocs.sky.blackbaud.com/docs/basics/

  - Base URL - All endpoints within the paintings are located at the following base URL
- - Scheme
+ - Scheme - what scheme does your api support?
- - HTTP Verbs
+ - HTTP Verbs - what verbs does your api support?
+How does each verb relate to each of your entities, such as paintings?
  - Content Types
  - Response Status Codes  - Include a listing of common successful and error status codes that a developer could encounter with _your API_.
-Include the status code, a description of the status code, and specific code examples, including JSON request and response samples.

- > For example, what causes a painting not to be found?
+For example, what causes a painting not to be found?
 What causes a resource conflict when updating or adding a painting?
 What causes a bad request?
+See the section titled **Response status codes** in SKY API Docs [Basics](https://apidocs.sky.blackbaud.com/docs/basics/)

+   For each status code include:

+  - the status code
+  - a description of the status code

 ### Step 5 - Artist CRUD